xbdrcx/sentiment-api/README.md

 ## Quick Start

-These instructions require a Windows PC with Python 3.13.3, git, and Docker installed:
+These instructions require a Windows PC with Python 3.13.3, git, and Docker installed as well as 10GBs of free memory:

 1. Clone and access repository
 ```